MQTTCool/auth-hook-example/README.md

        ```xml
        <param name="hook">cool.mqtt.auth_demo.hooks.AuthHookWithAuthCache</param>
        ```
-* Launch the MQTT.cool server.
+* Launch the MQTT.Cool server.
 * Download this project.
 * RequireJS is currently hot-linked in the html page: you may want to replace it with a local version and/or to upgrade its version.
 * jQuery is currently hot-linked in the html page: you may want to replace it with a local version and/or to upgrade its version.
-* Deploy this demo on MQTT.cool (used as Web server) or in any external Web server.
+* Deploy this demo on MQTT.Cool (used as Web server) or in any external Web server.
 If you choose the former, create a folder with name such as `AuthDemo` under the `<MQTT.COOL_HOME>/pages`, and copy there the contents of the `src/web` folder of this project.